-A: All our units and mills operated normally in the second quarter 2020.
+A: All our units and mills operated normally in the third quarter 2020.
 However, due to Covid-19 pandemic, there were executed planned and unplanned production downtime, to manage inventory levels in Packaging Materials, Wood Products and Paper division.

-Q: How has Covid-19 impacted your annual maintenance shutdowns?
+Q: How has Covid-19 impacted on your annual maintenance shutdowns?

 Q: What have been the impacts on your supply chain and deliveries?

-A: Covid-19 has had only minor impacts on our supply chain operations.
-Our supply chain crisis management process, now solidly in place for almost two quarters, ensure swift and agile response to potential disruptions.
-Availability of containers improved in Q2/2020 compared to the previous quarter and our customer orders were fulfilled even if some increased delivery times could be noted.
+A: Covid-19 has had only minor impacts on supply chain inbound and outbound during Q3/2020.
+Our supply chain crisis management process, now solidly in place for almost three quarters, ensure swift and agile response to potential disruptions.
+Availability of containers continued improved in Q3/2020 compared to the previous quarter and our customer orders were fulfilled even if some increased delivery times could be noted.
 In addition, we have strengthened the Sourcing and Logistics On-call process to secure proactive awareness of potential issues ensuring swift and agile responses.

 Q: What kind of actions you have taken to mitigate the negative impacts from Covid-19 on your financial performance?

 A: To address costs and mitigate negative market demand impacts, Stora Enso continues to implement additional cost reduction actions.
-The Group also continues to focus on ensuring liquidity and cash flow, as well as working capital management to remain resilient and ensure quick recovery.
+The Group also continues to focus on sales and customer service as well as cost and working capital management, ensuring liquidity and cash flow to remain resilient and ensure quick recovery.

-Already in Q1/2020, we increased our profit protection programme target to EUR 350 million for continuous cost savings by the end of 2021, and an additional EUR 85 million for one-time savings remains at EUR 85 million.
+The target of the profit protection programme was increased to EUR 400 million for continuous cost savings in Q3/2020.
+The target for one-time savings remains at EUR 85 million.
 The programme is proceeding well and ahead of plan.
 The target is to achieve these savings by the end of 2021.
-Approximately EUR 65 million of the continuous cost savings were achieved during Q2/2020.
-Including the one-time cost savings, the total implemented cost saving amounted to EUR 70 million in Q3/2020.
+Approximately EUR 65 million of the continuous cost savings were achieved during Q3/2020.
+Including the onetime cost savings, the total implemented cost saving amounted to EUR 70 million in Q3/2020.
 In 2019, we achieved EUR 105 million in continuous savings, and in2020, with over EUR 150 million delivered already by the end of Q3, we will clearly exceed the previous year's level.

-During Q2/2020, we concluded temporary lay-off discussions in several divisions, continued tight control of variable and fixed costs and increased market related downtime in our mills due to Covid-19 pandemic.
+During Q3/2020, we concluded temporary lay-off discussions in several divisions, continued tight control of variable and fixed costs and continued to take market related downtime in our mills due to Covid-19 pandemic.
 Stora Enso maintains a Covid-19 risk assessment process to determine the potential near- and medium-term implications of the direct and indirect impacts on Stora Enso’s business operations.